sfigg/commercialization-public/design/device-experiences/modern-standby-wake-sources.md

 ## Overview of modern standby user experience for wake

 The modern standby user experience is designed to model that of a cellular phone.
-When users finish using their phones, they press the system power button and the cell phone turns off.
-The phone remains off until the user presses the power button again, or a phone call, email, or instant message is received.
+When users finish using their phones, they press the system power button and the cell phone enters sleep mode.
+The phone remains asleep until the user presses the power button again, or a phone call, email, or instant message is received.

 Similarly, when a PC is in modern standby, it looks and feels off—the screen is blanked, the system has no visible LED indicators, and there is no acoustic noise.
 However, a PC in modern standby remains on and connected to the Internet, just as the cell phone remains connected to the cellular network.
 (The modern standby PC uses any available network connection—Wi-Fi, mobile broadband (MBB)/cellular, or wired Ethernet.)
 And the modern standby PC, connected or not also has very long battery life in its off state, just like a cell phone.